bitrise-io/devcenter/_articles/troubleshooting/frequent-ios-issues.md

 ### Solution 1: `Skip Install` Xcode Settings

-If you get this error in the Xcode Archive step you should check your Xcode Projects settings.
+If you get this error in the Xcode Archive step, you should check your Xcode Projects settings.
 Most likely you have the `Skip Install` option set to `YES`.

 This should only be used for iOS frameworks! **For iOS apps this should be set to** `NO`.